Friends and Family of MAPs

 Exclusive MAPs can still engage in relationships beyond friendship with adults, and although they will not be attracted to their partner, they may still choose to include romantic and sexual elements in the relationship, usually to express appreciation for and provide pleasure to their partner.
 If your partner is an exclusive MAP, ask them how they would like to move forward with the relationship.

-As scary and upsetting as it may be to learn that your friend or family member is attracted to minors, it is important to remember that said friend or family member is likely even more terrified.
-MAPs who come out risk being ostracized, harassed, or even outed if they tell the wrong person about their attractions.
-As a result, coming out is almost always accompanied by high levels of stress and anxiety for MAPs.
-Try to remain outwardly calm and be as supportive as possible.
+Hearing all this may be upsetting, but remember that your friend or family member is likely even more terrified.
+MAPs who come out risk of being ostracized, harassed, or even outed if they tell the wrong person about their attractions, so coming out is almost always accompanied by high levels of stress and anxiety for MAPs.
+Try to remain calm and be as supportive as possible.

 If your friend or family member shared this website with you in order to come out as a MAP, it's important that you respond in a way that is comforting and supportive.